 “Monique sparkles.
 Her untameable energy, coupled with boldness, always produces surprising contributions.
 Her original views are contagious; she is always looking for new opportunities and carries people along, in search of a ‘better world’.
 Monique is always looking for depth, unafraid of what she might encounter.
 Her thirst for professional growth is virtually unstoppable and she is always willing to share her expertise.
 This is because she really cares!”

 Examples of what I do

-We organized a four-day training on Transformative Scenario Planning for representatives of civil society organisations from different parts of the world.
-Participants were invited to participate in learned about what is required to conduct a transformative scenario planning process in their own organisation.
+Perspectivity facilitated a four-day training on Transformative Scenario Planning for representatives of civil society organisations from different parts of the world.
+Participants learned about scenario planning and strategy development in the complexity of their work.

 Monique Janmaat published an article in the July / August edition of the magazine of the Dutch Works Council (OR Magazine) about how Deep Democracy can help you make broadly supported decisions, using the wisdom of the minority.
 "We collaborate and decide most...

 Government officials, ICT partners, trade unions representatives, senior and middle management as well as technical, commercial and support staff come together in Dar es Salaam in May 2016 to discuss the future of the Tanzanian Telecommunications Company (TTCL). ...